Industrial Design BFA

 - Transportation design (bicycle, car, scooter, baby stroller, wheelbarrow, etc.)

-- Consumer products (Toaster, coffee maker, sporting goods, communications devices or power tools)
+- Consumer products (Toaster, coffee maker, sporting goods, power tools, etc.)

-- Sample 2: Is there something you love to do and can’t stop thinking about?
+- Is there something you love to do and cannot stop thinking about?
+Write about a personal passion or obsession other than visual art or design.

-*Out-of-town applicants: Where long-distance travel for an in-person interview is prohibitive, the department will sometimes explore alternative options of submitting a portfolio.
-Please contact the Program Coordinator should special circumstances apply.
+* Out-of-state applicants: Where long-distance travel for an in-person interview is prohibitive, the department will explore alternative options with an applicant.
+Special circumstances should be addressed with the Director of the Industrial Design major.

 | Back to top |

-It is possible that you may be considered for the program's sophomore level of study if you already completed first year studies at an accredited college Industrial Design program and achieved at least a C+ in each of the major subjects.
+You may be considered for the sophomore level, if you completed the first year studies at a university in an accredited Industrial Design program and you achieved at least a C+ or higher in each of the major subjects.
 This does not apply to the foundation course of 2D design, 3D design Color Study and Figure Drawing.
-It is expected that the majority of your presented work directly apply to the Industrial Design area and demonstrate adequate knowledge of related subjects.
+It is expected that the majority of your presented work directly applies to the Industrial Design area and demonstrates adequate knowledge of related subjects.

-A maximum of nine credits of 100- or 200-level Industrial Design coursework taken at other institution may be accepted as Major Studio Courses in the BFA in Industrial Design major, depending on the presented competence level.
+Because this is not a BA fine arts, but a BFA design program, a maximum of nine credits of 100- or 200-level Industrial Design coursework taken at another institution may be accepted as Major Studio Courses in the BFA in Industrial Design major, depending on the presented competence level.

 | Back to top |